 We've recently discovered that our former bomb storage magazine's grounds offer a nice, very private camping retreat.
-So, we are offering the paved area specifically for car, van and small trailer camping.
+They are quite rustic.
+Don't get us wrong.
+No fancy camp, here.
+We are offering the paved area specifically for car, van and small trailer camping.
 Nearby, we have a mowed area that will work for another private tent camp spot, either as a group site, or each site as two separate individual camp uses.
 Thus, the two listings.
 We pretty much assure you the stars will be out with a slight view of the Napa River and vista beyond of the "Sulphur Mountains" to the East.
 A propane cook stove is OK on site.
-A communal cook area with a propane or charcoal grill, camp stove and a nice stainless counter prep area is located a short walk away.
-To give you a little more idea of the tent camp site, it is literally a mowed spot along the roadway approach to the Magazine.
+A communal cook area with a propane grill, camp stove and a nice stainless counter prep area is located a short walk away.
+To give you a little more idea of the tent camp site, it is literally a mowed spot along the short driving approach to the Magazine.

 You park in the small parking lot in front of the Magazine and carry your camping gear a short distance.
 It's very basic.
-However, our private yurts, a gypsy wagon and tent camp sites in the Preserve may be available, too, if you prefer.
+However, our private yurts, a Tiny House and tent camp sites in the Preserve may be available, too, if you prefer.
 You'll be surrounded by the sounds of nature with distant reminders that you are across the Napa River/Mare Island Strait from urban life.
-BE PREPARED...temps are dipping into the 50's this time of year and the campsite is near marshes, so it can feel even cooler.
+The campsite is near marshes, so there is a good chance of mosquitoes mostly just after dawn until full sun and in the evening till after dark.
 Good news is that you are very close by to the Magazine so easy access to the portable restroom and your vehicle.
-Bring your s'mores kits, some warmish drinks, cold ones and gather around our campfire evenings.
+Bring your s'mores kits, some warmish drinks, cold ones and gather around our outdoor fireplace at the visitor center, evenings.
 The sunsets are often quite spectacular and even night walking reveals the majesty of the region with its lighted Carquinez Bridge.
 Pop up in the morning for breakfast and a hike to the hilltop for the potential for 7-county panoramic views of the Bay Area if the fog disappears.
 We have bikes and helmets for riding the entire Island to rent for a small donation.

 While the Preserve is a a vibrant and spectacular natural, scenic, historic and cultural land, it is not protected forever as parkland.
 Your stay helps us make a strong case for a permanent park on the 300 acres of wildlands of the Navy’s now closed oldest ammunition depot in the West, with 7-county panoramic views of the Bay Area.
 The Preserve is grassroots and volunteer-run with no funding from the City of Vallejo.
 We are so excited because so many Hipcampers have stayed in our yurts and camped at our bunker campsites.
 Now, here's another cool campsite.
 Your stay helps us protect and share our park with you.
 Hope to see you one night, soon!